 Jelastic has the ability to provide an entire enterprise stack that can be installed on any server that has nothing pre-installed on it or any existing IaaS solution in hours.
 Most of these clouds IT resources can further be managed by administrators using a single management console.
 Jelastic is definitely one of the most favorite PaaS tool that helps developers to totally forget about the server or cloud configuration and to focus only on development tasks itself.
 Based on the usage and also if you want to scale your application horizontally or vertically, your payment varies as per your usage only.

 Following are some of the advantages of using Jelastic, let us now take a look at each and every one of them:

-In this article, we have introduced to the concepts of Cloud, Infrastructure as a Service (IaaS) and Platform as a Service (PaaS), how these concepts fit in the DevOps world.
+In this article, we have introduced to the concepts of Cloud, Infrastructure as a Service (IaaS), and Platform as a Service (PaaS), how these concepts fit in the DevOps world.
 We have also gone through tools and also their advantages when put to use in the DevOps chain of tools.
-Hope you get all the information that you seek for here and also at the same time, kindly provide your feedback so that we can work towards betterment of the future articles.
+Hope you get all the information that you seek here and also at the same time, kindly provide your feedback so that we can work towards the betterment of future articles.

 Ravindra Savaram is a Content Lead at Mindmajix.com.
 His passion lies in writing articles on the most popular IT platforms including Machine learning, DevOps, Data Science, Artificial Intelligence, RPA, Deep Learning, and so on.
 You can stay up to date on all these technologies by following him on LinkedIn and Twitter.